emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site has no sorting or content discoverability options. ❌
 1. Site does not have 4K content. ❌

 ***
-## Nova
-### Score: 12/22
-1. Streams load very fast. ✔️
-1. The content is 1080p or higher, but can't be lowered. ⚠️
-1. Good for both new and old content. ✔️
-1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. Sites UI is very clean and easy to use. ✔️
-1. Has built in subs for most content and allows adjustments. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌

-***